-Killing a tmux session removes a workspace that is no longer needed and stops every shell, editor, and job still running inside its windows and panes.
-It is the cleanup command used after work has been detached, finished, or moved to another session.
+Killing a tmux session removes a terminal workspace that is no longer needed and stops every shell, editor, and job still running inside its windows and panes.
+Use it after detached work has finished, or when an old named session must be cleared before recreating it.

-Because the command ends the processes inside the target session, the safe flow is to list the current sessions first, kill only the intended name, and verify what remains afterward.
+Because this command ends the processes inside the target session, list the current sessions first, confirm the name, and verify what remains afterward.
 In the default tmux setup, removing the last session makes the server exit, so a follow-up list returns a no-server message instead of another session list.

 Related: How to list tmux sessions